 Export MySQL Database To Excel In NodeJS (Simple Example)

 Welcome to a tutorial on how to export data from a MySQL database to an Excel file in NodeJS.
 So you need to generate a report from the database, or create a list?
-Well, it is actually a simple “fetch from database and write to Excel file” process – Read on for the example!
+Well, it is actually a simple “fetch from database and writes to Excel file” process – Read on for the example!

 TABLE OF CONTENTS